See all state pages

 Montana Student Loan & Scholarship Information

 From the Rocky Mountains to the Great Plains, Montana has plenty of natural wonders to explore.
 When a state is nicknamed “Big Sky Country,” you know adventure is waiting.
-An excellent college education might also be waiting for you in Montana.
+An excellent college education may also be yours to discover in Montana.
+The state has many different schools to choose from.
+While you’re at it, check out the Montana scholarship, grant, and loan forgiveness program options that can help you pay for college.

 Average Student Loan Debt in Montana

-If you’re attending school in Montana, it’s understandable that you’d want to learn more about Montana student loans.
-In 2018, 57% of Montana college attendees had student loan debt, and on average owed $28,032.
+If you’re attending school in Montana, it’s understandable that you’d want to learn more about the state’s average student loan debt.
+According to a 2023 report, 55% of Montana college attendees have student loan debt, with an average balance of $27,114.

 of Montana college